 Interstitial granulomatous dermatitis is a rare skin disorder in which there is a particular pattern of granulomatous inflammation.

-The classic original clinical description of interstitial granulomatous dermatitis was of linear erythematous palpable cords on the lateral aspects of the trunk, called “the rope sign”.
-However, several different types of rash have been described with the same histological appearance.
+The classic original clinical description of interstitial granulomatous dermatitis was of linear erythematous palpable cords on the lateral aspects of the trunk, called 'the rope sign'.
+However, several different types of rash have since been described with the same histological appearance.

 The features of interstitial granulomatous dermatitis are variable.

-- Red or skin-coloured patches, papules and/or plaques
+- Red or skin-coloured patches, papules and plaques

 - The shape of the lesions may be round, annular or cord-like.

-- Lesions wax and wane, and may vary in size and shape over a period of days to months.
+- Lesions wax and wane, and may vary in size and shape over days to months.